AI Automation/Healthcare

 This approach doesn't scale.
 As the practice grows from 100 to 200 patients a week, the administrative overhead doubles.
 Hiring more staff for repetitive data entry is expensive and doesn't solve the root problem of inefficient, error-prone manual work.

-The core of the system is a Python service built with FastAPI that orchestrates calls to the Claude API.
-For each document type, a specific prompt instructs Claude to extract information and structure it according to the Pydantic schema.
-This entire process, from document upload to structured data output, takes under 8 seconds.
-For verifications requiring portal access, we use httpx to build resilient clients that log in, submit patient details, and parse the HTML response for eligibility.
+The core of the proposed system would be a Python service, potentially built with FastAPI, designed to orchestrate calls to the Claude API.
+For each document type, a carefully crafted prompt would instruct Claude to extract information and structure it according to the defined Pydantic schema.
+The objective would be to process documents efficiently, with typical processing times for this architecture often falling under 10 seconds from upload to structured data output.
+For verifications requiring secure portal access, we would develop resilient clients using libraries like httpx to log in, submit patient details, and parse eligibility responses.

 Reduce insurance verification time by over 95%.
 A 2-hour daily administrative task becomes a 5-minute automated background process.